thomascostta/love-sampa-mobility/README.md

 # 🚗 RideWave - Complete Transportation App

-A complete urban transportation app built with React Native, Node.js, and WebSockets, offering a robust solution for passengers and drivers.
-The project's goal was to further explore React Native with Expo and the backend with Node.js.
-The project lacks some tweaks, such as improved typing, new endpoints integrating the entire project ecosystem, and improvements to the layout of both apps.
-However, the time I spent studying it was very rewarding.
+ I’m excited to present the Love Sampa ridewave mobility project I developed for mobile using React Native with Expo, and on the back end with Node.js.
+The project simulates a full-featured urban transportation app, with a strong focus on delivering a realistic experience for both passengers and drivers.

+### 🎯 Objective
+ Although I work professionally in the mobile/front-end world, I decided to have some fun with full-stack development in this project, using Node.js for the back-end, integrating external APIs (Google Maps, Twilio), real-time communication with WebSocket, and a scalable architecture.
+There’s still room for improvement—like stricter typing, a sneaky any here and another one there, a few hardcoded values and mocks, endpoint and layout tweaks, and proper test coverage.
+Even so, the learning experience was huge and truly rewarding.

 ## 📱 Project Overview